 The party responsible for contamination must pay for the cleanup work performed at a Superfund site, and this could extend to those that currently own or operate the site (even if they did not personally cause the contamination).

-This meant that buyers, lessors, and even lenders became increasingly more wary of becoming liable for issues pertaining to the environment.
+This meant that buyers, lessors, and even lenders became increasingly wary of becoming liable for issues pertaining to the environment.

-This is where a Phase I Environmental Site Assessment (ESA) comes in.
+Which is where a Phase I Environmental Site Assessment (ESA) comes in.

 It helps you gather sufficient information to develop an independent and professional opinion about the environmental condition of the property.